austip24/python-analytics-ui/README.md

 npm run tailwind-watch
 ```

 4. Your application should now be running with hot-reloading available for both Dash and Tailwind.
-Navigate to the URL specified in the terminal used to execute the Python/Dash script.
+Navigate to the URL specified in the terminal used to execute the Python/Dash script to view the app.

 ## Directory Structure